 .local -> share -> applications -> wine -> Program Files ->iTunes->

 3. You will see the ‘iTunes.desktop’ file.
 Right-click on it and open it with a text editor.
 Add the following statement after the ‘Exec‘ line.
 Remember to replace ‘your-user-name’ with your actual username, as described above.

 4. Please save the file (Ctrl + S) and close it.
 Now go back to your Linux apps and launch iTunes.
 It should start correctly.

 We have successfully installed and configured iTunes on our Google Chromebook.
 Don’t hesitate to tell us about any arising issues during the installation process.
-Also, feel free to share with our readers any additional information concerning this topic.
+Also, feel free to share any additional information concerning this topic with our readers.